stewones/stpa-co.github.io/README.md

-# Meditator
+# stpa.co

-This is a Jekyll blog/site skeleton.
-A demo is live at [meditator.stpa.co](https://meditator.stpa.co).
+This is a Jekyll blog/site built-in with [meditator](https://meditator.stpa.co), where I talk about programming.
+It's live at [stpa.co](https://stpa.co).
-The theme used is a version based on [mediator](https://github.com/dirkfabisch/mediator) by  [@dirkfabisch](https://twitter.com/dirkfabisch), which is free and awesome.

 # Install